dhinoja15/AMZN-stock-historical-trade-Analysis/README.md

 *********Welcome to Amazon Stock Analysis***********

 This Java program analyze Amazon stock data for past 1 year.
-I used Java 13 to develop this Code.
+I used Java 13.0.1 to develop this Code.
+No external Jar or database required to run this program.

 Input:
 HistoricalQuotes.csv-> Reading Data from this file.